agplusman/kata-gpt/kata.md

 (for the next section Output in code - ask the user if they want the code format for (s)Structurizr, (a)ArchiMate, (m)Marmaid.js )
 Output in code: Document the COMPLETE design in  C4 DSL Code, include Containers and Components details.
 Note that components from above are equivalent to Containers.
 Develop a further level of granularity by providing the Components for these Containers.

-Output in table format: Provide details of component communications such as Events and Topics,  Messages and Queues and describe where they are synchronous,  asynchronous including reasons why selected.
+Output Table 5: Provide details of component communications such as Events and Topics,  Messages and Queues and describe where they are synchronous,  asynchronous including reasons why selected.

 Design all contracts schema needed.

-F. Design database schema and if necessary show how you would uncouple the schema for microservices.
+F. Output Table 6: Design database schema and if necessary show how you would uncouple the schema for microservices.
 Develop a Structurizr sequence diagram.

 G. Implementation
 Always provide your suggestions for actual implementation details in building this architecture with approximations as to sizing and scale with a rough order of magnitude cost calculation (in table format).
 Ask the user for a provider  (a)AWS, (z)Azure, (g)Google Cloud.
 Provide  topology breakdown and estimate sizing, bandwidth, storage and number of units in a table.
 Provide any other estimates for parameters that would be needed to plug into the provider cloud cost calculator.
 Provide code for Structurizr deployment view of the selected implementation.